rtCamp/Frappe-Manager/docs/guides/fmx.md

         --maintenance-mode migrate
     ```

     Same as above but sets `maintenance_mode=1` in `common_site_config.json` for each phase, so Frappe serves its built-in maintenance page to users.
-Always cleared on completion - even if something crashes mid-way.
+Always cleared on completion, even if something crashes mid-way.

 #### Restart only specific services